raduconst/translation-ready-theme-check/README.md

-# translation-ready-theme-check
+# Translation Tester
-A WordPress plugin to create testing PO files for your theme
+A WordPress plugin to create testing PO files for your theme or plugin.